HigherOrderCO/FormCoreJS/README.md

 to trees of native objects, using `switch` to pattern-match.
 It will also swap known functions like `Nat.mul` to native `*`, `String.concat` to native `+` and so on.
 It also performs tail-call optimization and inlines certain functions, including converting `List.for` to inline loops, for example.
+The generated JS should be as fast as hand-written code in most cases.

 Example
 -------